DOOM-with-RL-SOC-2025/SOC-Abhinav0358/README.md

 - **Critic**: Estimates how good the current situation is

 The PPO algorithm balances exploration (trying new things) with exploitation (doing what it knows works).
 It's pretty elegant - the AI naturally learns to be more conservative when it's doing well and more exploratory when it's struggling.

-## If you want to contribute

-I'd love to see what improvements people come up with!
-Some ideas I've been thinking about:
-- More complex DOOM scenarios
-- Different neural network architectures
-- Comparison with other RL algorithms
-- Better reward shaping

-If you want to contribute, just fork the repo, make your changes, and send a pull request.
-The usual GitHub workflow.

----

 *Built with curiosity and way too much coffee ☕*